SwitchbackTech/compass-docs/docs/getting-started/setup.md

 sidebar_position: 0
 ---

-# How to Install & Develop
+# Setup

 Compass is a monorepo that contains everything needed to get a calendar app up and running, including frontend, backend, database, and dev scripts.

-The trade-off for having the code in one repo is that it takes a little longer to get everything to work together.
-SorryBoutThat 🤷‍♂️

 By the end of this guide, you'll have a local development environment that has:

-- a running NodeJS API server, which'll hot-reload upon changes
+1. a running NodeJS API server, which'll hot-reload upon changes
-- a running React web app, which'll also hot-reload upon changes
+1. a running React web app, which'll also hot-reload upon changes
-- a MongoDB instance with your calendar data
+1. a MongoDB instance with your calendar data
-- a CLI, which you can use to build
+1. a CLI, which you can use to create a distributable artifact
-- `package.json` scripts to run local tests
+1. `package.json` scripts to run local tests
-- immaculate spunk

 You'll then be ready to play with the local web app and test any changes you'd like to make.